 Sega Corporation, the Group's main operating company, provides content and services that resonate with the world's three billion gamers.
 It has set the medium- to long-term goal of boosting overseas sales as a proportion of net sales.
-The Company already employs some 2,000 individuals at game development studios in different countries across the globe.
+The Company already employs more than 2,500 individuals at game development studios and in publishing and other fields in different countries across the globe.
 It is vital that these overseas studio personnel and domestic Japanese personnel reach a common cultural understanding to develop the global business side by side.
 In addition, Sammy Corporation is seeking to venture into new business domains.
 In this connection, the recruitment and training of multicultural personnel at the Company, Sega Corporation, and Sammy Corporation (i.e., personnel with foreign language skills, experience living abroad, or foreign nationality) are used as indicators.